JonathanWilbur/mueller-report/volume1.md

 meeting).
 463 During that meeting, Mifsud told Papadopoulos that he had met with high-level Russian government officials during his recent trip to Moscow.
 Mifsud also said that, on the trip, he learned that the Russians had obtained "dirt" on candidate Hillary Clinton.
-As Papadopoulos later stated to the FBI, Mifsud said that the "dirt" was in the form of " emails of Clinton," and that they "have thousands of emails."
+As Papadopoulos later stated to the FBI, Mifsud said that the "dirt" was in the form of" emails of Clinton," and that they "have thousands of emails."
 464 On May 6, 2016, 10 days after that meeting with Mifsud, Papadopoulos suggested to a representative of a foreign government that the Trump campaign had received indications from the Russian government that it could assist the campaign through the anonymous release of information that would be damaging to Hillary Clinton.
 465

-##### E. Russia-Related Communications With The Campaign
+##### e.
+Russia-Related Communications With The Campaign

 While he was discussing with his foreign contacts a potential meeting of campaign officials with Russian government officials, Papadopoulos kept campaign officials apprised of his efforts.